 Information for Providers

 Note: Organizations are not required to pay the wage enhancement to ECEs until approved and payment is received.
-Any payments made prior to receiving approval or payment is at the organization's own risk.
+Any payments made prior to receiving approval and payment are at the organization's own risk.

-Child care providers will be able to submit claims for eligible hours worked in the previous month on the first of each month.
-Monthly payments will begin in February 2019.
+Child care providers are able to submit claims for eligible hours worked in the previous month on the first of each month.
+For example, for hours worked in January 2019, a Monthly ECE Report can be submitted between February 1st and 15th, 2019.

 Questions about payments